jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

-_NOTE:_ Be sure to configure the security domain by running the JBoss CLI commands as described in the section above entitled *Configure the JBoss EAP Server*.
-Stop the server at the end of that step.

 This quickstart requires additional configuration and deploys and runs differently in JBoss Developer Studio than the other quickstarts.

-This quickstart requires that you add users, configure the JBoss EAP server, and access the deployed application from a Java program using the Maven `exec` goal, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

 1. Be sure to [Add the Application Users](#add-the-application-users) as described above.
 2. Follow the steps above to [Configure the JBoss EAP Server](#configure-the-jboss-eap-server).
+Stop the server at the end of that step.
 3. To deploy the application to the JBoss EAP server, right-click and choose `Run As` --> `Run on Server`.
 4. To access the application, right-click and choose `Run As` --> `Maven Build`.
 5. Enter "ejb-security-interceptors" for the `Name`, enter "exec:exec" for the `Goals:`, and click `Run`.